Arcadia-Science/chlamy-comparison/README.md

 In Step 1, use the zipped folder downloaded from Zenodo as input to Cell Profiler.
 Our python code assumes you export the .csv files generated in Cell Profiler to a folder titled "experiment"
-1. Segment & Measure cells in Cell Profiler: code/CellProfiler/CW_Pipeline.cppipe
+1. Segment & Measure cells in Cell Profiler using [CW_Pipeline.cppipe](./code/CellProfiler/CW_Pipeline.cppipe)

-2. Extract individual cells from larger files using the cell position coordinates from the Cell Profiler segmentation. code/python/cell_wall/ExtractIndividualCells.py
+2. Extract individual cells from larger files using the cell position coordinates from the Cell Profiler segmentation using [ExtractIndividualCells.py](./code/python/cell_wall/ExtractIndividualCells.py)

-3. Re-segment cells & measure objects in Cell Profiler: Use this updated pipeline that provides the same coordinate & orientation measurements but is adapted for larger datasets. code/CellProfiler/CW_Pipeline_Extracted.cppipe
+3. Re-segment cells & measure objects in Cell Profiler: Use this updated pipeline that provides the same coordinate & orientation measurements but is adapted for larger datasets (pipeline [CW_Pipeline_Extracted.cppipe](./code/CellProfiler/CW_Pipeline_Extracted.cppipe)

-4. Convert Database to CSV since Cell Profiler doesn't allow exporting large .csv files: code/python/cell_wall/SQLite2CSV.py
+4. Convert Database to CSV since Cell Profiler doesn't allow exporting large .csv files ([SQLite2CSV.py](code/python/cell_wall/SQLite2CSV.py))

 4. Use the new cell coordinates of extracted cells to realign extracted cells to to have the major axis parallel with the image frame.
-Afterwards, I manually moved the files with the "_aligned" suffix to their own subfolder titled "aligned" code/python/cell_wall/AlignExtractedObjects.py
+Afterwards, I manually moved the files with the "_aligned" suffix to their own subfolder titled "aligned" ([AlignExtractedObjects.py](code/python/cell_wall/AlignExtractedObjects.py)).

 5. Add additional empty pixels to the side of each "aligned" .tif of the extracted cells so that each extracted image is the same dimension without resizing the actual image.
-Afterwards, I manually moved the files with the "padded_" prefix to their own subfolder titled "padded". code/python/cell_wall/PadExtractedTiffs.py
+Afterwards, I manually moved the files with the "padded_" prefix to their own subfolder titled "padded" ([PadExtractedTiffs.py](code/python/cell_wall/PadExtractedTiffs.py)).

 6. Measure 5 pixel wide line scans through the major and minor axes of the "padded" images.
-This data is exported to a .csv file and produces a marked up image of the input .tif depicting where the measurement occured. code/python/cell_wall/RadialIntensityMajorMinor.py
+This data is exported to a .csv file and produces a marked up image of the input .tif depicting where the measurement occured ([RadialIntensityMajorMinor.py](code/python/cell_wall/RadialIntensityMajorMinor.py)).

-7. Extract the peak values from the line scan data to calculate intensity and width. "processed_" files were then manually moved to a "processed" subfolder code/python/cell_wall/PeakAndWidthExtractor.py
+7. Extract the peak values from the line scan data to calculate intensity and width. "processed_" files were then manually moved to a "processed" subfolder ([PeakAndWidthExtractor.py](code/python/cell_wall/PeakAndWidthExtractor.py))

-9. Split data between peaks and width. code/python/cell_wall/SplitCSVPeaksWidth.py
+8. Split data between peaks and width ([SplitCSVPeaksWidth.py](code/python/cell_wall/SplitCSVPeaksWidth.py)).

 Data output from here was imported into GraphPad Prism for visualization and 2way ANOVA calculations.